Pella, Iowa 50219

 Central: It's what you do, who you meet and who you are on campus.
 The college nurtures relationships and inspires activity.

-96% are employed, enrolled in grad school or doing sustained service within a year of graduation.
+96% are employed, enrolled in graduate school or doing sustained service within a year

 Central's first-in-the-nation program is a fusion of campus life and academics.
 It pairs the classroom with the residence halls, the athletics fields, the laboratories, the stage and student clubs.